camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

     |_ optimize
     |_ operate
     |_ tasklist
+    |_ web-modeler
+        |_ postgresql
 ```

 - Keycloak is a dependency for Camunda Identity and PostgreSQL is a dependency for Keycloak.
+- PostgreSQL is an optional dependency for Web Modeler.
 - Elasticsearch is a dependency for Zeebe, Operate, Tasklist, and Optimize.

 The values for the dependencies Keycloak and PostgreSQL can be set in the same hierarchy: